Wealdstone F.C.: Athenian League years (1928–1964)

 In 1928–29 they switched leagues again, this time joining the Athenian League.
 In 1929–30 the club won the Middlesex Senior Cup and the Middlesex Senior Charity Cup for the first time.
-On Saturday 16 November 1929, Wealdstone played Dulwich Hamlet in the FA Cup Fourth Qualifying Round, with the match ending in a record-breaking 7–7 draw; there has never been a 7–7 scoreline in any other FA Cup match before or since, and none either in the top four divisions of the League Pyramid (including play-offs), the League Cup, League Trophy, FA Community Shield, FA Trophy or FA Vase.
+On Saturday 16 November 1929, Wealdstone played Dulwich Hamlet in the FA Cup fourth qualifying round, with the match ending in a record-breaking 7–7 draw; there has never been a 7–7 scoreline in any other FA Cup match before or since, and none either in the top four divisions of the League Pyramid (including play-offs), the League Cup, League Trophy, FA Community Shield, FA Trophy or FA Vase.
 Four days later, Dulwich won the replay 2–1.

 During World War II the club continued to play, playing at Wembley Stadium in the final of the Middlesex Senior Red Cross Cup in 1942.
 In December 1944, they recorded their heaviest defeat ever, losing 14–0 to Edgware Town in the London Senior Cup.
 In 1946 the BBC showed part of Wealdstone's Athenian League match at Barnet, the first post-war match to be televised live.

 Television cameras followed Wealdstone in the FA Cup qualifying rounds in 1949-50, with a 1-0 success at Edgware Town in the Third Qualifying Round and a home victory against Colchester in the Fourth shown live on the BBC.
 Wealdstone reached the first round of the FA Cup for the first time, losing 1–0 to Port Vale.

 In 1951–52 the club won the Athenian League, and went on to win the Middlesex Senior Cup in 1959, 1963 and 1964.

 Amateur Cup win and turning professional (1964–1979)

 In 1964 they switched to the Isthmian League.
-In 1965–66 the club reached the first round of the FA Cup again, losing 3–1 at Millwall, but went on to win the FA Amateur Cup, beating local rivals Hendon 3–1 in the final.
-The following season saw Wealdstone entered at the first round of the FA Cup, losing 2–0 at home to Nuneaton Borough.
+In 1965–66 the club reached the first round of the FA Cup again, losing 3–1 at Millwall, but went on to win the FA Amateur Cup, beating local rivals Hendon 3–1 in the final at Wembley Stadium.
+The following season saw Wealdstone entering the FA Cup at the first round proper stage, losing 2–0 at home to Nuneaton Borough.

-The club joined the Division One North of the Southern League in 1971, turning professional.
+The club joined the Division One North of the Southern League in 1971, turning semi-professional.
 They were moved to Division One South the following season, and won the division in 1973–74, earning promotion to the Premier Division.
-In 1977–78 Wealdstone progressed beyond the first round of the FA Cup for the first time; after beating Third Division Hereford United 3–2 at Edgar Street in a first round replay, they went on to defeat Fourth Division Reading 2–1 at home in the second round, before losing 4–0 at First Division Queens Park Rangers in the third round.
+In 1977–78 Wealdstone progressed beyond the first round of the FA Cup for the first time; after beating Third Division Hereford United 3–2 at Edgar Street in a first round replay, they went on to defeat Fourth Division Reading 2–1 at home in the second round, before losing 4–0 away at First Division Queens Park Rangers in the third round.